Last updated on September 25th, 2020

 Aberdeen airport.
 Address: Dyce, Aberdeen AB21 7DU.
 Code: ABZ.

-Anyone who wants to head straight onto a Speyside whisky tour or get their boots on for a trek into the Highlands should make their way to Aberdeen airport as it’s within easy distance of the Cairngorms (Aberdeen to the popular town of Braemar is just 55 miles).
+Anyone who wants to head straight onto a Speyside whisky tour or get their boots on for a trek into the Highlands should make their way to Aberdeen airport as it’s within easy distance of the Cairngorms (Aberdeen to the picturesque Highland town of Braemar is just 55 miles).

 I wouldn’t plan on spending too much time in the airport if I was you as it’s mostly used by businessmen and offshore workers so it has a bit of a corporate feel about it, but thankfully the connections with the rest of Scotland are really good.